jeremy-banks/devops/README.md

 # DevOps

 ## Project Goals
-1. Create codebase ideal for "lift and shift" into AWS and EKS
+1. Create my ideal codebase to "lift and shift" a startup into AWS and EKS
 1. Using minimal number tools with high market share utilization (eg terraform, eksctl, helm)
 1. Demo with k8s nginx welcome page
-1. Demo with k8s deployment of self-hosted Rust server
-1. All resources which support multi-regional have it enabled in active-active (or at least active-passive)

 ## Details